Abdul Razzaq Baloch (journalist): Death

 According to reports, the bodies of Abdul Razzaq Baloch and Pattan Bugti a resident of Hub, were found tortured to death and thrown away in Sarjani town of Karachi.
 Razzaq's body was found with a piece of paper suggesting he was the missing journalist from the Daily Tawar.

-Seaeda Sarbazi, Mr. Razzaq's sister was adamant on the identities of the kidnappers as Baloch Liberation Army, a terrorist group operating in Balochistan.
+His sister, Saeeda Sarbazi, told Reuters that she was in no doubt as to the identities of the culprits, stating they were Pakistan's intelligence services.

 The family decided on a second look at the body to truly identify him.
 Once Razzaq 's body was found it took his family 24 hours to be able to identify him due to the severe trauma to his body.
 The childhood stains on Abdul's nails were how the family was finally able to truly identify him and bury him in the Mewa Shah graveyard.
 The childhood stains on Abdul's nails were how the family was finally able to truly identify him.